intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/install.md

     **Supported Python Version**:

     Chronos supports all installation options on Python 3.7 ~ 3.9.
 For details about different installation options, refer to `here <#install-using-conda>`_.

-    But if you need to use Chronos with Python >= 3.8 in cluster, you must install `bigdl-chronos-spark3`.
 ```